-Our "Feeling The Qi" Meditation Audio is original 45 minute studio recording using Crystal Bowls, Tibetan Singing Bowls and Bao Gongs.
+Our "Feeling The Qi" Meditation Audio is an original 45-minute studio recording using Crystal Bowls, Tibetan Singing Bowls, and Bao Gongs.

 Below is a sample of our "Feeling The Qi' Audio.
-All of our audios are available as a digital download.
+All of our audio is available as a digital download.

 Sound Bath Integration - Start with the Human Voice